ceramic-sf/quick-boi-source/bolq.md

 We expect theories to be replaced by better ones, so we could call theories misconceptions.
 This might to encourage people to look for the new theories.
 ```

-Every theory is fallable, and so it could be useful to call them misconceptions to encourage this way of thinking.
+Every theory is fallible, and so it could be useful to call them misconceptions to encourage this way of thinking.
 Our understanding moves from [useful misconception](#wrong-theories-can-be-useful) to ever-better misconception.
-This woud remind people that science claims neither [infallibility](#fallabalism) (all theories have some error) or [finality](#better-things-always-exist) (there are always more theories to discover).
+This would remind people that science claims neither [infallibility](#fallibilism) (all theories have some error) or [finality](#better-things-always-exist) (there are always more theories to discover).
 Einstein's misconception about gravity replaced Newton's, which replaced Kepler's yet each was useful along the way.

-*The prospective naming of theories as misconceptions may be useful to increase awareness of fallabalist-based epistemology.*
+*The prospective naming of theories as misconceptions may be useful to increase awareness of fallibilist-based epistemology.*

 ### Constructor theory may bring morality into the domain of physics